SvenErikLarsen/Telegram-Translation-Night-theme-CSS/README.md

 (I personally use [Stylus for Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne))

+### Support and more tools
-Visit https://t.me/translationtools for discussion and support.
+Visit https://t.me/translationtools for support and more Translation Platform tools.

 ### Showcase